Kevin O’Leary Admits ‘Shock Value’ Behind One Controversial Comment

-Kevin O’Leary made it official that he’s running to eventually become Prime Minister of Canada, leading to a visceral reaction from his competitors for the leadership of the Conservative Party.
+Kevin O’Leary made it official that he’s running to eventually become Prime Minister of Canada, inciting a visceral reaction from his competitors for the leadership of the Conservative Party.
 As Inquisitr reported previously, Lisa Raitt, the country’s Opposition Critic for Finance, launched a website directly targeting the television personality, using some of his public statements as ammunition.

 But O’Leary has recently stepped back from at least one of those controversial comments, admitting on a Reddit AMA last week that it was done strictly for shock value and the ratings bump offered by television.
 His comment was that unions should be illegal.
 It was an eyebrow-raising opinion, especially considering that unions are well-established in Canada and that O’Leary himself is the step-son of a former official with the International Labour Organization, a United Nations body dedicated to the rights of workers.